android/ndk-samples/prefab/prefab-publishing/README.md

 prefab-publishing
 =================

 This sample shows how to export native libraries to an AAR using the [Prefab] format.
+It builds a trivial library called `mylibrary` (libmylibrary.so), and packs the library into mylibrary.aar.
+From here you could distribute the AAR via Maven or however you distribute AARs.

-Generally speaking, to export native libraries in an AAR with Android Gradle Plugin 4.1+, make the following changes to your Android Library project's [build.gradle]:
+In order to export native libraries in an AAR with Android Gradle Plugin 4.1+, make the following changes to your Android Library project's [build.gradle]:

 * Enable the `prefabPublishing` build feature
 ```